akioweh/typesetting-tools/latex/readme.md

 Does not highlight hyperlinks in a different color.

 Uses paragraph indentation AND inter-paragraph spacing.
-The paragraph spacing (and all other skips) scale in proportion with the line spacing.
+**The paragraph spacing (and all other skips) scale in proportion with the line spacing.**
+This is the biggest feature; all sizes are carefully related to each other such that changing linespacing will nicely adjust everything else.

 Uses a fancy ordinal date format like "Sunday 1st of January, 2024" (the ordinal is superscripted).

+Uses unicode math font, and sets an emoji font (Google's NotoEmoji) to directly support unicode emoji characters in your `.tex` file.

 ## Options